 - Identify living/working conditions

 Become aware of all conditions related to working and living.
 Familiarize yourself with your surroundings.
-Where are facilities such as shops, doctors, hospitals, government, schools, etc?
+Where are facilities such as shops, hospitals and medical facilities, embassies, schools, etc?
 What is the fastest and safest way to get from home to work/school and vice versa?
 Get acquainted with the people you work with and understand who you can trust, no matter what.

 - Identify rescue and evacuation conditions